FLUX-SE/SyliusPayumMoneticoPlugin/README.md

 ### Monetico credentials

-Get your `TPE number`, your `KEY` and your `COMPANY` name on your Monetico merchant portal :
+Get your `TPE number`, your `KEY` and your `COMPANY`(labeled "Code Site") name on your Monetico merchant portal :

 https://www.monetico-services.com/fr/test/identification/authentification.html

+ 1. `TPE number` : can be chosen into the select menu in the right sidebar of your Monetico merchant portal
-Then click on the "Paramétrage" menu item, and finally on the sub menu item named "CLÉ DE SÉCURITÉ".
+ 2. `KEY` : Click on the "Paramétrage" menu item, and finally on the sub menu item named "CLÉ DE SÉCURITÉ".
-You will be able to send an email to the owner of the account to get your credentials.
+ You will be able to email the owner of the account to get your `KEY`.

-**TIPS: `TPE number` can be chosen into the select menu in the right sidebar of your Monetico merchant portal**
+ 3. `COMPANY` : Click on the "Paramétrage" menu item, and finally on the sub menu item named "GESTION CODES SITES".
+ The `COMPANY` is labelled "Code Site".

 ### Sylius configuration